RasaHQ/rasa/README.md

 - **I would like to contribute 🤗** [How to contribute](#how-to-contribute)

+### Important Note

+Current github master version does NOT support python 2.7 anymore (neither will the next major release).
+If you want to use Rasa NLU with python 2.7, please install the most recent version from pypi (0.14).

 # Quick Install

 For the full installation instructions, please head over to the documenation: [Installation](https://nlu.rasa.com/installation.html)